 The world's first man-made cave for hibernating bats was built in August and September 2012.
-It provides bats a refuge from deadly white-nose syndrome.
+It provides a controlled location to study ways to protect bats from White Nose Syndrome.

 Tennessee Cave and Karst Program Director Cory Holliday stands on the site of the artificial cave a few months before construction began.